bytedeco/procamcalib/README.txt

 ===November 24, 2009===
  * Fixed some crashy crashy behavior
  * Added R2 correlation coefficient for color calibration as indicator of good accuracy
- * "useMarkerCenters" now uses the actual physical center of each marker instead of the centroid
+ * `useMarkerCenters` now uses the actual physical center of each marker instead of the centroid

 ===October 19, 2009===
  * Added color calibration